ottopaulsen/MMM-Tibber/README.md

 ## Translations

 There are a few words that need translations, and I have provided translations for English (default), Norwegian and Swedish.
-You must set the `language` config variable for MagicMirror (not the module) to either `no` or `se` to get the right language.
+You must set the `language` config variable for MagicMirror (not the module) to either `nb` or `sv` to get the right language.

 ## Troubleshooting